Suraj151/pdi-framework/README.md

 How the same CLI is multiplexed across serial / telnet / SSH, the input-sequence handling (TAB autocomplete, history, CTRL+C), and how to add a new command are detailed in [§10.
 Command Line / Terminal](#10-command-line--terminal).

 #### SSH file transfer
 Framework also support file transfer over SSH tunnel.
-Currently is supports file upload and download over SSH using scp command with sftp protocol under the hood.
+Both single-file `scp` and an interactive `sftp` client session are supported, all carried by the same SFTP subsystem under the hood.

 For example if we want to upload the test.txt file to esp* device sorage (having pdiStack user) from our desktop over ssh. then use below command.